mediafly/extensions-documentation/extensions.md

 #### Get the current sync status ####
 *mflyCommands.js:* mflyCommands.getSyncStatus() <br>
 *event:* document.mflySyncStatus<br>
-*Description:* Interactives can get the current sync status from the app.
+*Description:* Extensions can get the current sync status from the app.
 This information can be retrieved by calling the URL or listening to the event published by the app.
-Interactives can leverage information about content being snced and wait to load certain parts of the UI.
-Interactives can also display progress indicators and spinners based on the syncStatus.  <br>
+Extensions can leverage information about content being snced and wait to load certain parts of the UI.
+Extensions can also display progress indicators and spinners based on the syncStatus.  <br>

 	Example:
 		Response: